liamproche/rate-app/README.md

             -Deletes user account from db
             -Logs user out
             -Routes user to landing page
-        -If user not logged in when rating an item defaults to anon
+        -If user not logged in when rating an item defaults to anon for user